A young woman on a mission, knocking down walls, driven by hard work and building her future, one welded beam and conquered stereotype at a time.

 “At CIVMEC I am so accepted, so supported by everyone around me," said Candace.

 Nigel Baston, HR Advisor from CIVMEC knows that driving this transformation is a growing belief the business and industry is more innovative when there is diversity in the workforce.

 “There is a need for strategic thinkers and problem solvers that are good with logic and rationale and equally have a higher level of emotional intelligence,” said Mr Baston.

 Candace acknowledges nothing is ever easy in the trade but admits “learning all the basic knowledge with my Dad growing up gave me a head start to know what the trade was about.”

 "I enjoy how hands-on the trade is and being able to make things sometimes from scratch," said Candace.
 "I love going to work each day and learning as the more I learn, the better I will get."

-Candace said “one of the biggest challenges in the apprenticeship is learning how to read the drawings, but she is making progress and can read them and now understands them far quicker."
+“One of the biggest challenges in the apprenticeship is learning how to read the drawings, but I'm making progress and can read them and now understands them far quicker."